dominicfarr/minima_guides/minima_ec2/ec2_aws.md

 <span style="color:red">WARNING</span>

 _This document assumes that you have an AWS account, and that account is secured with the leading practices [_[<span class="s1" style="color: rgb(220, 161, 13);">_Read and follow these instructions from AWS_</span>](https://docs.aws.amazon.com/accounts/latest/reference/welcome-first-time-user.html)_]_ That you understand that this document may contain errors which puts your value at risk.
-That this document will age poorly and may not be kept up to date with the latest requirements.
+That this document will not age well and may not be kept up to date with the latest requirements that keeps your safe and your value secure.

 _What do I mean by the above paragraph?_